Topshelf/Topshelf/README.md

 In general you should define your tasks to have the least number of dependencies to function.
 Paths should be placed in the props dictionary at the start of the rake file.

 [fowler-rake]: http://martinfowler.com/articles/rake.html  "An article about Rake for building"

+### Contributing: what do we need help with?

+Have a look at [the issues page][https://github.com/Topshelf/Topshelf/issues].
+Issues range from the advanced, e.g. improving the service-hosting system with service-per-process) to the simple, e.g. improving the rake file or writing code summaries for the classes inside the .cs files.

 ## Some hints
  * Have a look at the readme-files along with the samples